Menopausal women become invisible over 50.

 Start on a good skincare routine – not of your own making – but from a salon – again – speak to a therapist who honestly cares – ideally someone closer to your age group, who looks great.

-Menopause effects the whole body – not just the face, so I recommend body treatments for slimming and toning – more so the later.
-The onset of batwing arms and sagging everything else is soul destroying.
+Menopause affects the whole body – not just the face, so I recommend body treatments for slimming and toning – more so the later.
+The onset of batwing arms and sagging everything else is soul-destroying.

 I see so many mothers’s of the bride and groom who have bought sleeveless dresses which are all lace and fitted, and the skin on their arms is dry and pigmented and loose.
 They have been really good and exercised, dieted and had their facials – but no one has recommended body care.
 It always shows in the photos.

 Depending on how well you are excepting menopause or not, and or how well you are coping with or not coping at all, will also depend on if you visit a menopause clinic for bioidentical hormone therapy or not.